-- Specify the necessary settings in the window that appears by clicking the [Save movie] button and save the range. - The range is saved to the folder created in the destination folder with the name of the movie file. - Files are saved as a still photo (JPG/TIFF) + an audio file (WAV) file) and numbered sequentially.
-For movies with Canon Log set on, you can only select 16-bit TIFF format. - If the movie was shot without audio on the camera, no audio file (WAV file) is output.
+- Specify the necessary settings in the window that appears by clicking the [Save movie] button and save the range. - The range is saved to the folder created in the destination folder with the name of the movie file. - Files are saved as a still photo (JPG/TIFF/DPX) + an audio file (WAV file) and numbered sequentially.
+Note the following for [Save as type] that can be selected. - When [HDR PQ] for the RAW movie is set to [On]: Only DPX is selectable. - When Canon Log (color space: BT.2020)is set for the RAW movie: Only DPX is selectable. - When Canon Log (color space: BT.709)is set for the RAW movie: Only 16-bit TIFF format is selectable.
+When selecting DPX, you cannot specify settings for [Image quality], [Output resolution], [Embed ICC profile], or [Shooting info setting]. - For the files saved in DPX format cannot be viewed in DPP.
+DPX: Digital Picture Exchange - If the movie was shot without audio on the camera, no audio file (WAV file) is output.